cankerim02/20-projects-20-days/README.md

  ##### Description:

- I will do mini-projects every day with HTML, CSS, JS languages and sometimes I will make improvements by taking advantage of other people's code.
+ I will work on mini-projects using the HTML, CSS, JS languages every day.
+Sometimes, I will also make improvements by utilizing other people's code.

- - ###### I believe that at the end of 50 days there will be good things here.
+ - ###### I believe that at the end of 50 days, there will be significant progress here.

 | # | Project |
 | ------ | ------ |